cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 ## Description
 This agent queries and processes the IFC data stored on a knowledge graph into the [3D Tiles Next](https://github.com/CesiumGS/3d-tiles/tree/main/next) specifications for visualisation in Cesium.
 Before running this agent, the IFC model **MUST** be instantiated with the [Ifc2OntoBim agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/Ifc2OntoBIMAgent).
 Please ensure that the IFC model has been preprocessed according to the [Tips for BIM processing](#4-tips-for-bim-processing) section.
-Tilesets and their geometry (`gltf`/`glb`) files will be generated in the output `data` directory.
+Tilesets and their geometry (`glb`) files will be generated in the output `data` directory.

 A brief description of the workflow can be found below:
 1. Instantiate the semantic and geometry data in IFC models using the [Ifc2OntoBim agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/Ifc2OntoBIMAgent).
 2. Queries the metadata (IFC uid, asset name, data IRI) of relevant assets from a specified endpoint.
-3. Split the geometries in the IFC model based on these metadata into their individual assets (if necessary).* These are then converted into glTF models that are stored locally.
+3. Split the geometries in the IFC model based on these metadata into their individual assets (if necessary).* These are then converted into glb models that are stored locally.
 4. 3D Tilesets are generated for the building, solar panels, and sewerage network (if they exist).
 The building tileset are supplemented with the queried asset metadata (if any).

 **At the moment, this agent is unable to process the geometry data queried from the knowledge graph, and will require the same IFC model file as an input to create the geometry files.*